wildfly-extras/wildfly-graphql-feature-pack/README.md

 galleon.sh install org.wildfly.extras.graphql:wildfly-microprofile-graphql-feature-pack:1.0.0.Beta2 --layers=graphql --dir=wildfly
 ```
 which will install all the layers from the MicroProfile GraphQL feature pack.

+#### Supported WildFly versions
+Currently we test with WildFly 20 and 21.

 ----
 ## References